rlaphoenix/Slipstream/README.md

 - [ ] Add the ability to choose to remux by VOB ID, and VOB CELL's.
 - [ ] Add the ability to choose which tracks of a title to output rather than all available.
 - [ ] Add Blu-ray backup support, using libaacs.

-## Usage

-To run Slipstream, type `slipstream` into Terminal, App Launcher, or Start Menu.

 ## Working with the Source Code